JBNCK/biernacik.dev/README.md

 # biernacik.dev
-The biernacik.dev website written in Vue + React
+The biernacik.dev website written in Vite + React.